-Email marketing has changed drastically in recent years.
-What few people understand is that the email delivery infrastructure in the USA is a self-regulated.
-Europe, on the other hand, is a rules-based system with governmental oversight and penalties.
-It’s fascinating the two methods and how they work.
+Did you know that the email delivery system is totally different in different countries?
+In the USA the infrastructure is self-regulated.
+Europe, on the other hand, has a rules-based system with governmental oversight and penalties.
+The differences in the two methods are fascinating.

-Under the US system, email delivery is the responsibility of the sender Internet Service Provider (ISP).
+Under the US system, email delivery is the responsibility of the sender’s Internet Service Provider (ISP).
 The ISP’s reputation is at stake when they send any SPAM email.
-The term reputation is not to be taken lightly.
-If a recipient ISPs considers another ISP as a SPAMer they will start to block that rouge email server.
-What’s worse is that an ISP can inform others about untrustworthy colleagues.
+If a recipient ISPs considers another ISP as a SPAMer they will start to block that rogue email server.
+What’s worse is that an ISP can inform others about ISPs they find suspect.

 Why would do they do that?
 Why is it in the interests of an ISP to block a SPAMing ISP’s sending email server?